tombenke/otel-inst-py/README.md

 Execute the `oti.shutdown()` during the shutdown process.
 It makes sure that the traces and metrics will surely be exported before termination.

-It is also possible to use envrionment variables to configure the `OTI()` class within the following variables:
+It is also possible to use environment variables to configure the `OTI()` class within the following variables:

 - `OTEL_SERVICE_NAME`: The name of the service. default: `"UNDEFINED_SERVICE"`.
 - `OTEL_SERVICE_VERSION`: The version of the service.
 Default: `"UNDEFINED_SERVICE_VERSION"`.